nabstUser/klikxWeb/README.md

 # Klikx - 3D Isometric Property Modeling

-A modern, elegant website for Klikx, a company specialized in realistic isometric 3D modeling services for property listings.
+A modern, elegant website for Klikx, a company specialized in realistic isometric 3D modeling services for property listings, particularly for Airbnb owners and property management companies.

 ## Features